Deutsche Bank's M&A business in Q4 extremely strong, executive says - NewsBreak

 Deutsche Bank's M&A business in Q4 extremely strong, executive says

-FRANKFURT, Dec 15 (Reuters) - Deutsche Bank's (DBKGn.DE) merger and acquisition advisory business in the United States has been "extremely strong" in the fourth quarter, a bank executive said on Wednesday, adding that he was optimistic for 2022.
+FRANKFURT (Reuters) - Deutsche Bank’s merger and acquisition advisory business in the United States has been “extremely strong” in the fourth quarter, a bank executive said on Wednesday, adding that he was optimistic for 2022.

 Once Deutsche’s problem child, the investment bank is the lender’s biggest revenue generator, benefiting from a pandemic-induced trading boom and a wave of dealmaking that has lifted banks across Wall Street.